-If security is enabled and the username and password in the ClientConfig do not match a user defined in the deployment file, the call to createConnection will throw an exception.
-See Chapter 8, Security for more information about the use of security with VoltDB databases.
+If security is enabled and the username and password in the ClientConfig() call do not match a user defined in the deployment file, the call to createConnection() will throw an exception.
+See Chapter 12, Security for more information about the use of security with VoltDB databases.

-When you are done with the connection, you should make sure your application calls the close method to clean up any memory allocated for the connection.
+When you are done with the connection, you should make sure your application calls the close() method to clean up any memory allocated for the connection.
+See Section 6.4, "Closing the Connection".